GETTING TO KNOW JESUS PERSONALLY

-As I said, learning to live by the Life of Jesus is an art; and it takes a lot of practice before we are skillful at it.
+As I said, learning to live by the Life of Jesus is an art, and it takes a lot of practice before we are skillful at it.
 There is much room for error.
 Keep in mind that Satan can counterfeit the voice of the Spirit of God so that it is difficult to tell the difference.
-When we hear something new and exciting we have to pray and wait; pray and wait; pray and wait before we make a decision about it.
+When we hear something new and exciting, we must pray and wait; pray and wait; pray and wait before we make a decision about it.

 Sometimes all the camels are watered, so to speak.
 But the last camel proves difficult.
 On occasion that is the Lord closing a door.
-We have to watch for that.
+We must watch for that.